Mortuary temple of Hatshepsut: Terraces

 The middle terrace measures 75 m deep by 90 m wide fronted by porticoes on the west and partially on the north sides.
 The west porticoes contain 22 columns arranged in two rows while the north portico contains 15 columns in a single row.
 The reliefs of the west porticoes of this terrace are the most notable from the mortuary temple.
-The south-west portico depicts the expedition to the Land of Punt and the transportation of exotic goods to Thebes.
-The north-west portico reliefs narrate the divine birth of Hatshepsut to Thutmose I, represented as Amun-Re, and Ahmose.
-Thus legitimizing her rule both by royal lineage and godly progeny.
+The southwest portico depicts the expedition to the Land of Punt and the transportation of exotic goods to Thebes.
+The northwest portico reliefs narrate the divine birth of Hatshepsut to Thutmose I, represented as Amun-Re, and Ahmose.
+Thus legitimizing her rule through royal lineage and godly progeny.
 This is the oldest known scene of its type.
-Construction of the north portico and its four or five chapels was abandoned prior to completion and consequently it was left blank.
+Construction of the north portico and its four or five chapels was abandoned before completion, and consequently, it was left blank.
 The terrace also likely featured sphinxes set up along the path to the next ramp, whose balustrade was adorned by falcons resting upon coiled cobras.
-In the south-west and north-west corner of the terrace are the shrines to Hathor and Ra, respectively.
+In the southwest and northwest corner of the terrace are the shrines to Hathor and Anubis, respectively.

 The upper terrace opens to 26 columns each fronted by a 5.2 m tall Osiride statue of Hatshepsut.
 They are split in the centre by a granite gate through which the festival courtyard was entered.
 This division is represented geographically, too, as the southern colossi carry the Hedjet of Upper Egypt, while the northern colossi bear the Pschent of Lower Egypt.
 The portico here completes the narrative of the preceding porticoes with the coronation of Hatshepsut as king of Upper and Lower Egypt.
 The courtyard is surrounded by pillars, two rows deep on the north, east and south sides, and three rows deep on the west side.
 Eight smaller and ten larger niches were cut into the west wall, these are presumed to have contained kneeling and standing statues of Pharaoh Hatshepsut.
 The remaining walls are carved with reliefs: the Beautiful Festival of the Valley on the north, the Festival of Opet on the east, and the coronation rituals on the south.
 Three cult sites branch off from the courtyard.
 The sanctuary of Amun lies west on the main axis, to the north was the solar cult court, and to the south is a chapel dedicated to the mortuary cults of Hatshepsut and Thutmose I.